samuel-rufi/maml/README.md

 I have designed the library to be as easy to use as possible.

+To play with the command line app, you need to install Java 8.
+You can find it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 Every author of a message does need a RSA key pair.
 This can be created easily by the provided crypto classes:

 ```js